 On average, colleges raise tuition about 3% each year.

 Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
 Many students find the actual cost of college is much less than the total tuition after grants, scholarships, and tuition discounts are awarded.
 Plus, student loans can make the amount you do have to pay out of pocket feel more doable until after graduation.

-Sisseton-Wahpeton College is a public institution, so it offers a reduced tuition rate of $3,640 for in-state students who attend full-time.
+Sisseton-Wahpeton College is a public institution, which means it offers a reduced tuition rate of $3,850 for students who qualify as state residents and attend full-time.

 Sisseton Wahpeton College has the same tuition for international students as for those from out of state.